jelledruyts/AuthProxy/README.md

 ##### Token API: Example Request

 The example below shows the backend app making a callback API request against the "token" endpoint.
-It has the authorization header set to the bearer token it received as an HTTP header from the proxy, and a request object which allows the proxy to acquire a token from `aad` (the reference name of the configured IdP), on behalf of the currently authenticated user, for a scope of `user.read` and with a specific return URL in case the token could not be acquired.
+It has the authorization header set to the bearer token it received as an HTTP header from the proxy, and a request object which allows the proxy to acquire a token from `aad` (the id of the configured IdP), on behalf of the currently authenticated user, for a scope of `user.read` and with a specific return URL in case the token could not be acquired.

 ```http
 POST /.auth/api/token HTTP/1.1